An Autumnal Garden at Stoneywell

 Once the harebells have finished flowering the next job on the agenda for the volunteer gardening team is mowing the meadows, and raking up the hay afterwards!
 Some of this hay is then used for habitat piles, as the wildlife begin to think about their winter dwellings.

-Magnolia Ann can also be found flowering for the second time, down by the cottage in the bed next to the woodsheds, taking in the sweet fragrance as you enjoy the last of the September sunshine on the bench is definitely a great way to spend a peaceful afternoon.
+Magnolia Ann can also be found flowering for a second time, down by the cottage in the bed next to the woodsheds, taking in the sweet fragrance as you enjoy the last of the autumnal sunshine on the bench is definitely a great way to spend a peaceful afternoon.

 When October tiptoes up to us, the apples in the orchards are ready to be harvested.
 Both the Newton Wonder and Bramley Apples ripen in the Orchard alongside a Victoria Plum tree.
 If you’re lucky there might be some garden produce for sale in the Stable yard, but most will go to the tearoom, ready for baking fresh apple and caramel muffins each morning!